-This step calculates the average improvement rate is teach age, 0 to 75, using a linear least squares regression on the logarithm of the adjusted mortality rates in the previous step.
-The least squares regression of all the metalicy is used rather than just the end points because the end points have too much innerent volatility.
+This step calculates the average improvement rate for each age, 0 to 75, using a linear least squares regression on the logarithm of the adjusted mortality rates in the previous step.
+The least squares regression of all the mortality is used rather than just the end points because the end points have too much inherent volatility.
 The result is a better estimate of the average.
 Logarithms are used because improvement is essentially a multiplicative rather than additive process.

-AP(x) = 1 - xp(stope of log regression line of q(x, y))
+$$AP(x) = 1 - \exp(\text{slope of log regression line of } q(x, y))$$

 Step 5.
-Graduate age patron.
+Graduate age pattern.

-The graduation is a one with Whittaker-Henderson, order of difference 2, smoothing factor 50, with Wt(x 2011) as the weights.
+The graduation is done with Whittaker-Henderson, order of difference 2, smoothing factor 50, with Wt(x,2011) as the weights.
 Graduated rates are used only to age 65.
 They replace AP(x) calculated above.